zigasancin/wordpress-optimization-toolbox/plugins/shortpixel-image-optimiser/readme.txt

 9. Check other optimized images status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 4.12.1 =

+Release date: 6th November 2018

+* Fix WebP replacement for lazy-loaded images
+* Fix WebP replacement with output buffering on some WP installs

 = 4.12.0 =